Back to: Java Tutorials For Beginners and Professionals

 The driver is an interface that existed between Java application and database to map Java API calls to Query language API calls and Query language API calls to Java API calls.
-To provide driver as a product Sun Microsystems has provided Driver as an interface and Sun Microsystems lets the database vendors provide implementation classes to the driver interface as part of their database software.
+To provide a driver as a product Sun Microsystems has provided a Driver as an interface and Sun Microsystems lets the database vendors provide implementation classes to the driver interface as part of their database software.
 If we want to use Drivers in JDBC applications then we have to get Driver implementation from the respective database software.

 Driver Class is a class that implements the driver interface of the java.sql package.
 The driver class name is different from the database to the database.
 For example,

 Note: JDBC specification is a set of rules framed by SUN Microsystems for vendors to bring standardization in JDBC driver manufacturing.